decrypto-org/packetfu6/README.md

 PacketFu6 is maintained primarily by Dimitris Grigoriou dimitris.riou@gmail.com with help from [Decrypto](https://github.com/decrypto-org).
-The initial authors os PacketFu are Tod Beardsley todb@packetfu.com and Jonathan Claudius claudijd@yahoo.com.
+The initial authors of PacketFu are Tod Beardsley todb@packetfu.com and Jonathan Claudius claudijd@yahoo.com.

 See [LICENSE](https://github.com/decrypto-org/packetfu6/blob/master/LICENSE.txt) for licensing details.